starkersawz666/SemExplorer/README.md

-# SemanticNetSearch
+# SemExplorer

 ## Introduction
-SemanticNetSearch is a tool designed to enhance the efficiency and accuracy of network data searches using large language models and natural language processing technologies.
-This project integrates automated text processing, SQL generation, and an interactive web interface to assist users in quickly locating and analyzing network data.
+SemExplorer is a tool designed to enhance the efficiency and accuracy of dataset searches using large language models and natural language processing technologies.
+This project integrates automated text processing, SQL generation, and an interactive web interface to assist users in quickly locating and analyzing data.

 ## Key Features
 - **Text Preprocessing**: Analyzes and preprocesses input text using NLTK and SpaCy.